 EARLY CHILDHOOD EDUCATION

-The School for Early Childhood Education is a tuition-based program designed to help children in the Ritenour School District grow socially, emotionally, physically and intellectually through developmentally appropriate activities.
+The School for Early Childhood Education is a program designed to help children in the Ritenour School District grow socially, emotionally, physically and intellectually through developmentally appropriate activities.
 Classes are for children ages three to five years old.

 The School for Early Childhood Education offers full-day and half-day programs, Parents as Teachers services, and before- and after-care services.